Last editedMay 20235 min read

 Open banking technology is great on its own, but even better with others

 For businesses that invoice their customers on a regular, recurring basis - such as professional services firms - Direct Debit can be used to ensure those payments are automatically collected on time.
-While Instant Bank Pay can be used for one-off payments outside of the normal ongoing invoicing cycle - which is something that half of small businesses do 10+ times per month¹.
+Direct Debit also helps with customer payment preference and offers complete coverage in situations where some banks may not have a good Open Banking solution at this point.
+Instant Bank Pay can be used for one-off payments outside of the normal ongoing invoicing cycle - which is something that half of small businesses do 10+ times per month¹.